 Knowing what the ink components are, they were able to develop algorithms that would maximize the difference between the various inks present on the letters between Fersen and Marie Antoinette: that of the original writing and that of the erasures.

 Using this method, the royal team found that some of the queen's letters to her cousin were written in the same ink.
 The same ink was also used by the censor, who points to Fersen as the mysterious author of their correspondence.

 What do the deleted parts say?

 Despite the fact that there is no explicit mention of a physical relationship within the letters, many take notes as evidence of a love story that spanned several countries.
-It is also significant that Fersen deleted words like "loved", "tender friend" and "adore", alluding to his desire to keep their relationship a secret.
-“The omitted passages they are the most intimate of the correspondence between him and Marie Antoinette, ”he says Anne Michelin, a researcher on the team.
+It is also significant that Fersen crossed out words like "loved", "sweet friend" and "adore", alluding to her desire to keep their relationship a secret.
+"The omitted passages they are the most intimate of the correspondence between him and Marie Antoinette ", he says Anne Michelin, a researcher on the team.

-“Probably Fersen wanted to preserve this correspondence, important for him perhaps for sentimental reasons or political strategies, protecting the queen's honor and perhaps his ".Anne Michelin
+"Probably Fersen wanted to preserve this correspondence, important for him perhaps for sentimental reasons or political strategies, protecting the honor of the queen and perhaps his ".Anne Michelin